project-oak/oak/oak_functions/examples/metrics/README.md

 The allowed list of events that can be reported, the privacy budget and the batch size are set in the server configuration file.
 If multiple different event labels are allowed, the budget would be evenly split across all of them.

+Using a privacy budget value (epsilon) of 1.0 means that approximately 40% of the time the batch count will be accurate.
+Approximately 40% of the time it would be 1 above or below the actual value.
+The proability of being even further away from the actual value drops away exponentially from there.

+Making the privacy budget larger would increase the probability of an accurate count, but would reduce the privacy.

+The example sends 200 requests alternating between "a" and "b".
+The batch size is set to 20, which means that 10 metrics batches will be released.

 To run the example, use the following: